catalyzeio/paas-cli-reference/combined_docs.md

-  associate      Associates an environment associated     Lists all associated environments certs          Manage your SSL certificates and domains clear          Clear out information in the global settings file to fix a misconfigured CLI.
-All information will be cleared unless otherwise specified console        Open a secure console to a service dashboard      Open the Catalyze Dashboard in your default browser db             Tasks for databases default        Set the default associated environment deploy-keys    Tasks for SSH deploy keys disassociate   Remove the association with an environment environments   List all environments you have access to files          Tasks for managing service files invites        Manage invitations for your organizations keys           Tasks for SSH keys logs           Show the logs in your terminal streamed from your logging dashboard logout         Clear the stored user information from your local machine metrics        Print service and environment metrics in your local time zone rake           Execute a rake task redeploy       Redeploy a service without having to do a git push
+  associate      Associates an environment associated     Lists all associated environments certs          Manage your SSL certificates and domains clear          Clear out information in the global settings file to fix a misconfigured CLI. console        Open a secure console to a service dashboard      Open the Catalyze Dashboard in your default browser db             Tasks for databases default        [DEPRECATED] Set the default associated environment deploy-keys    Tasks for SSH deploy keys disassociate   Remove the association with an environment domain         Print out the temporary domain name of the environment environments   Manage environments for which you have access files          Tasks for managing service files git-remote     Manage git remotes to Catalyze code services invites        Manage invitations for your organizations keys           Tasks for SSH keys logout         Clear the stored user information from your local machine logs           Show the logs in your terminal streamed from your logging dashboard metrics        Print service and environment metrics in your local time zone rake           Execute a rake task redeploy       Redeploy a service without having to do a git push